What's it all about?

 It’s ALL for charity.
 Expenses are covered out of pocket so this is 100% all charitable and the best possible way to give!

-½ is paid to the SAFE Society in Salmon Arm (the women’s shelter) and ½ is paid to Shuswap Community Foundation - endowment fund in memory of Rosemarie Vennard.
+In past years, ½ our profit was paid to the SAFE Society in Salmon Arm (the women’s shelter) and ½ was paid to Shuswap Community Foundation - endowment fund in memory of Rosemarie Vennard.

 $11,237.25 in 2018